jvroig/qwen-max-with-tools/README.md

 This repository, **qwen-max-with-tools**, provides a web-based chat interface and Python API backend that equips the Qwen-Max language model with powerful filesystem manipulation tools.
 These tools allow users to interact with their local or remote filesystem through natural language queries or direct API calls.

+**Important Note**: This is an **educational implementation** designed to demonstrate how tool-calling works with Large Language Models (LLMs).
+It is **not intended for production use**.
+Please exercise caution when using this code, especially when interacting with sensitive filesystems.
+Always ensure proper security measures are in place if deploying similar solutions in real-world scenarios.

 ### Features

 - **Get Current Working Directory**: Retrieve the current working directory.